Blog Banner SVG

 Step 5: Reply to the Examination Report

-If objections are raised, you must reply within the given time.
+If the examiner raises objections, you must file a reply within the prescribed time.
 Proper response improves approval chances.
 In India, you get 30 days from the date of receipt to file a reply.
 If you miss this deadline, the application may get abandoned.

 Step 6: Publication in Trademark Journal